SamCreamer/samcreamer/README.md

 ### Hello!

 My name is Sam Creamer and I'm a software developer from Montreal, Canada.
-          I love to create and build side projects, which you can see at <a href="https://samcreamer.github.io">this webpage</a>.
 Outside of computers, my hobbies include sports and aviation.

 <!--